GLBRC/contort/README.md

 #### GEOannotate( ):

     Organize the GEO series files

-    This is a replacement for R and GEOquery.
-This will organize the GEO data available.

     This first finds and copies all soft.gz files for all GSE (series) data in the GEO download from the previous steps.
 Using GEOparse, the metadata for each gene is collected and concatentated with the normalized data present for each series.